How to Dehydrate Potatoes – Dehydrating Potatoes, A Step-by-Step Guide

 Weights, Measures, and Serving Sizes

-To make it easier, round the 2.5 servings down to 2 servings per can.
-So, one serving of the dehydrated diced potatoes is about 22 grams by weight.
-By volume, 22 grams is about 2-1/2 tablespoons.
+To make it easier, we’ll round the 2.5 servings down to 2 servings.
+So, one serving of dehydrated diced potatoes is about 20 grams.

 Dehydrator Chef Insider Tips